pwais/psegs/README.md

 readme!

+Things to finalize:
+ * Transforms: want some unit tests of chaining and demo of that
+ * frames: maybe | -> .

  * trailer:
      * show a histogram with examples of distance / orientation with samples over ALL datasets
      * show perf!  show time to fetch frames using Spark + Parquet